abhikandoi2000/QuiCAR/README.md

 # QuiCAR

-Map based visual take on the popular Quikr platform for classified advertising.
-Displays sellers geographically on a Google Map on the basis of proximity.
-Users can search for a product and brand.
+ * Map based visual take on the popular Quikr platform for classified advertising.
+ * Displays sellers geographically on a Google Map on the basis of proximity.
+ * Users can search for ads based on a product and brand.

 _Currently supports only cars_